nextmv-io/sdk/templates/order-fulfillment-gosdk/README.md

-# Nextmv MIP knapsack template
+# Nextmv order fulfillment template

 This is a Integer Programming model to solve the order fulfillment problem.